 RealFin Collective Investment Scheme's inputs can indirectly be observed through the cash balances and financial position of the fund.
+The investment in the Cell Captive, measured at fair value through profit or loss, was revalued at year-end based on the financial information (equity value) received from Guardrisk.

-Techniques used to determine fair value measurements categorised in level 3: Investments held by Thobo Trust
+Techniques used to determine fair value measurements categorised in level 3:

+Investments held by Thobo Trust